ksu-cs-textbooks/cc210/content/04-conditionals/06-java/03-variable-scope.md

 }
 ```

 Surprisingly, this program will compile and run without any errors.
-In this case, we are allowed to declare a variable named `y` inside of the **If** statement's code block because we have not yet declared a variable with that name anywhere in our program.
+In this case, we are allowed to declare a variable named `y` inside of the **if** statement's code block because we have not yet declared a variable with that name anywhere in our program.
 Later, we are allowed to declare another variable named `y`, this time directly within the `main` method's body.
-This is because we are outside of the **If** statement's code block, so the previously declared variable named `y` no longer exists.
+This is because we are outside of the **if** statement's code block, so the previously declared variable named `y` no longer exists.
 So, we can reuse the name here without causing any problems.

 However, this is _**widely**_ regarded as poor coding practice, as it may make our code very difficult to read and understand.
 So, it is always better to try and avoid reusing variable names whenever possible, just to make it clear in our code which to variable we are referring.